 Rather than stressing about finding the space in your kitchen or pantry, consider adding a buffet in the dining room.
 A long buffet offers heaps of space for storing and organizing kitchenware and also adds a touch of elegance to the dining space.

-11. Create individual grab-and-go stations in the mud room
+16. Create individual grab-and-go stations in the mud room

-12. Optimize the spare bedroom with subtle storage
+18. Optimize spare rooms with subtle storage

-14. Add storage that doubles as patio seating
+20. Add storage that doubles as patio seating

 Whether you’re big into patio gardening or you prefer getting your grill on during the summer months, organizing your patio gear is as easy as adding inventive storage that doubles as seating.
 The subtle solution will save you space and hide your gear when not in use—but also saves you from having to run inside when you need a barbecue brush or watering can.

-15. Reclaim vertical space in the garage
+21. Reclaim vertical space in the garage

-16. Use the space under the bed
+22. Use the space under the bed